bigbeno37/SinsOfAModdingEmpire/README.md

 ## TODO: How to use

 ## Contributing
 Getting started with SoaME is fairly straightforward; making sure you have NodeJS installed, fork this repository, clone your fork, open a terminal at the location you cloned to, and run `npm install`.
 Afterwards, run `npm start`.
 In a few moments you should have your own version of SoaME up and running!
-To build a distributable file, run `npm electron:windows`.
+To build a distributable file, run `npm run electron:windows`.

 ### How it works
 SoaME utilises two main NodeJS packages; Electron, and Angular.
 Electron is what powers the GUI (and is in fact just a stripped down version of Chrome), while Angular is a front end framework designed to make designing applications simpler.